WordPress Theme Hacked? Scan and Clean Infected Theme Successfully

 If you notice a sudden spike in your traffic from certain regions or if your website analytics does not tally with your server usage, this could be a sign of malware.
 Sudden spikes may seem like a good thing, but traffic without cause could be bot traffic attacking your website.

 Finally, pay attention to your website visitors and their feedback.
 Hacks can be designed to ensure that the admin does not see any symptoms of the hack.
-However, your visitors can still notice these symptoms.
+However, your visitors can still notice these symptoms like Japanese keyword spam in SERP results.
 So take all visitor feedback very seriously.

 How to Scan and Clean the WordPress Theme Hack?